 Prior to training as a counsellor I worked for many years as a senior manager in a public service industry.

 - Carer support

 £40 per session; £35 for students and retired people.

 Some concessions are available for those in genuine hardship - please contact me for details.

 To ensure I offer a professional service to all my clients I have regular supervision, undertake regular training and development activities (Continuing Professional Development), and hold Professional Liability Insurance.

-Free local parking is available at my rooms in Brentford and Northolt, as well as good public transport links.
+Free on-site parking is available at my room in Brentford, as well as good public transport links.

 If you would like further information or wish to ask any questions, I would be pleased to answer them.

 Please call 07813 885 747 or send me an email, both of which will receive a prompt response.